Balance Disorders and Abnormal Gait: Types, Diagnosis, and Recovery

 A balance disorder is a disturbance that makes a person feel unstable, for example, when standing or walking.
-A feeling of vertigo or dizziness may accompany it, or have a sensation of movement, spinning or floating.
+A feeling of vertigo or dizziness may accompany it, or you may feel a sensation of movement, spinning or floating.
+Learn more about its causes and treatment options

 An abnormal gait or a walking abnormality is when a person cannot walk in the usual way.
 This can be because of injuries, underlying conditions, with the legs and feet.